-Growing up can be stressful, and almost all children experience stress at some point in their lives.
-And in today's fast-paced, social media-driven, high-pressured culture, teens are reporting higher levels of stress and anxiety than ever before.
-Please take some time to read the articles below to understand what is trending nationally and in the South Bay, and how you can help your kids understand and manage their levels of stress and anxiety.
+Growing up can be stressful and all children experience stress at some point in their lives.
+In today's fast-paced, social media-driven, high-pressured culture, teens are reporting higher levels of stress and anxiety than ever before.
+The videos and articles below are provided in order to help parents understand what is trending nationally and in the South Bay, and how we can help your kids understand and manage their levels of stress and anxiety.

 Mira Costa High School and Redondo Union High School teens share what stresses them out, how they cope, and how parents can help.

 Watch the Families Connected Speaker Series event, "Recognizing and Responding to Teen Stressors and Pressures," a panel discussion.